HubRise/website/content/apps/zelty/en/overview.md

 ---

-**IMPORTANT NOTE:** Order and customer information stored on Zelty cannot currently be pushed into HubRise, but Zelty is working on it.
-You will need this feature to connect apps that need information available in your EPOS such as pay at the table, beeper, or business intelligence.
+**IMPORTANT NOTE:** Zelty will soon be able to push orders and customer information into HubRise.
+Contact Zelty for more information.

 ---